Top 5 Ways to Embrace Winter

 If exploring on your own is more your style, head straight to Larch Hills for snow-covered serenity on their 125-kilometre network of trails that wind their way through peaceful mountainside forests.

 Hunters Range — Snowmobiling

-If you’d rather not propel yourself through the snow, jump aboard a humming snowmobile and experience the joys and freedom of an adrenaline-fuelled ride through the mountains.
-Hunters Range is home to more than 90 kilometres of marked and groomed trails and strategically placed warming huts.
+If you’d rather not propel yourself through the snow, jump aboard a humming snowmobile and experience the joys and freedom of an adrenaline-fueled ride through the mountains.
+Hunters Range is home to more than 90 kilometers of marked and groomed trails and strategically placed warming huts.
 Bring a lunch, and a sense of adventure to explore snowy bowls and alpine meadows that are steep and deep with powder.
-The Hunters Range Snowmobile Association is your best place to start for up-to-the-moment conditions on groomed and backcountry trails.
+The Hunters Range Snowmobile Association is your best place to start for up-to-the-moment conditions on groomed and back-country trails.

 A Canadian Pastime — Ice Fishing

 Fishing isn’t just a summer sport around here — in fact, some of our lakes are busier in winter than summer with anglers fishing for eight-pound rainbow trout or the elusive mountain whitefish.